commuterjoy/ltn-gis/road-length.md

 Q. How much of Ealing road network was converted to low-traffic neighbourhoods during the pandemic?

-A. About 54km, or 9% of the public road infrastruction in the borough.
+A. About 54km, or 9% of the total public road infrastructure in the borough.

 Here's a few notes on using QGIS do work this out.